UAlbertaALTLab/morphodict/docs/dictionary-data.md

 In several of the directories there is an executable `run.js` script to do that for you, so it could be as simple as `./run.js --help`.

-## Where do files go?

-Each dictionary is intended to be placed at

-    src/${sssttt}/resources/dictionaries/${sssttt}_dictionary.importjson

-There is a `.gitignore` rule to prevent accidentally committing them.

-## Building test dictionary data

-Test dictionaries are exclusively created by taking subsets of the full dictionaries.

-*These files are checked in so that people can do development and testing without having any access to the full dictionary files which have restricted distribution.*

-To update them:

- 1. Edit `src/${sssttt}/resources/dictionary/test_db_words.txt`

- 2. Run `./${sssttt}-manage buildtestimportjson` to extract the words mentioned in `test_db_words.txt`, from `${sssttt}_dictionary.importjson` into `${sssttt}_test_db.importjson`

- 3. Commit your changes and send a PR.

-*Exception: the current crkeng test database omits many unused keys, e.g., `wordclass_emoji`, that currently exist in the production `crkeng_dictionary.importjson` file.*

-# Data format info

-The data which is needed for setting up a dictionary application is as follows.
-Note that this is an abstract description of what’s needed, separate from details of field names or data formats like JSON or XML.

-## Language level

-Some thing are needed to describe the language itself, before dealing with any one particular dictionary entry.

-  - For each inflectional category:

-    - The category name, e.g., `VAI-1`

-    - A prose description spelling out any abbreviations in the name, e.g., “type-1 animate intransitive verbs.”
-This is used only by developers / linguists, and not shown to dictionary end-users.

-    - The specific word class that the inflectional category belongs to

-  - For each specific word class:
-      - The specific word class name, e.g., `VAI`
-      - A prose description
-      - The general word class that the specific word class belongs to, e.g., `V`

-      - The paradigm layout list.
-This will be used for generating wordforms.
-An example entry could be, `${lemma}+N+A+D+PxX+Sg`.

-        *Instead of directly specifying a list of expansions, we only support automatically extracting this list from paradigm layout files.* This prevents data redundancy and inconsistency.

-        In practice, this list may be empty even if the specific word class should be declinable; see the next bullet point.

-      - Whether the specific word class *should* be declinable.
-Some word classes are indeclinable because that’s how the language works.
-        Other word classes, although they should be declinable, won’t actually be declinable in practice by this application for reasons such as:
-          - The paradigm layout files haven’t been written
-          - There is no FST yet, or it doesn’t yet handle this specific word class
-          - The dictionary entries haven’t been tagged with enough specificity to identify the paradigm

-  - For each general word class:
-      - The general word class name, e.g., `V`
-      - A prose description

-Note that it may be useful to have inflectional categories and general and specific word classes for ‘unknown’; both generically, and for more refined concepts such as ‘verb with unknown inflectional category.’
-This helps to keep separate the two distinct concepts of (1) word classes whose members are not declinable because that’s how the language works, and (2) word classes that should be declinable but where the required linguistic data together with a compatible computational model implementation is not presently at hand.

 ## Dictionary entry level